themihirsolanki/TechnicalTest/Readme.md

 ***
 Create a repo from this template repo.

-Please then read the word document which has the instructions for the test.
+Then read the word document which has the instructions for the test.
 ***

 #### To Submit the test.